trigg3rX/triggerx-sdk/README.md

 #### Event-Based Jobs
 - `triggerChainId`: Chain ID to monitor for events
 - `triggerContract`: Contract address to monitor
-- `eventName`: Name of the event to monitor
+- `triggerEvent`: Name of the event to monitor

 #### Condition-Based Jobs
 Always requires: